 If your roof is basically structurally sound with only one or two weak spots, the damage may have come from a falling branch or a particularly severe weather event.
 In this case, you can probably opt for a repair.
 If your roof is showing more severe signs of wear, making repairs will only solve the problem temporarily.
 They will only buy you a limited amount of time.
 If you opt for a repair, it will be important to inspect the attic after every rainfall.
 It’s important to take steps to protect your interior spaces from water damage while considering a roof replacement.

 Prices May Vary

 According to the roof repair cost estimator, the average cost to repair a roof is $579, with prices ranging from $150 to $1,500.
-However, these prices are likely to fluctuate, and can be higher, depending on the size of your roof, the design of your roof, and the materials involved in your roof.
+However, these prices are likely to fluctuate and can be higher, depending on the size of your roof, the design of your roof, and the materials involved in your roof.
 Do you have a larger roof?
 Do you have a pitched or steep roof?
 Does your home have tile rather than shingles?
-These are factors that are likely make a repair more costly than their smaller, flat, shingle roof counterparts.
+These are factors that are likely to make a repair more costly than their smaller, flat, shingle roof counterparts.

 Minimizing Your Roof Repairs

-There are few investments that are more vital to your home that your roof and its well-being.
+There are few investments that are more vital to your home than your roof and its well-being.
 Just like any long-term investment, which your home certainly is, you must adapt your strategy if big changes were on the horizon.
 Your roof is no different.
 A terrific way to minimize roof repairs is to inspect it thoroughly as often as you can.
 Your new roof could see damage at any time and the earlier you spot the area of the concern, the cheaper the repair will be.
 It’s important to remember that leaks are very difficult to find near the exterior and, more often than not, it’s important to have professional guidance to locate the source.
 The time to catch leaks is before they start by scheduling a roof inspection each year.

 The RoofPledge Protection Plan